ESCALADE SIGNS DEFINITIVE AGREEMENT TO ACQUIRE THE ASSETS OF THE BRUNSWICK BILLIARDS® BUSINESS FROM LIFE FITNESS, LLC

 EVANSVILLE, Ind., Jan.
-03, 2022 (GLOBE NEWSWIRE) -- Escalade, Inc. ( ESCA), a leader in sporting goods and indoor/outdoor recreation equipment, today announced the signing of a definitive agreement to purchase the assets of the Brunswick Billiards® business from Life Fitness, LLC, a portfolio company of KPS Capital Partners, LP.
+3, 2022 /PRNewswire/ -- Escalade, Inc. (NASDAQ: ESCA), a leader in sporting goods and indoor/outdoor recreation equipment, today announced the signing of a definitive agreement to purchase the assets of the Brunswick Billiards® business from Life Fitness, LLC, a portfolio company of KPS Capital Partners, LP.
 Brunswick Billiards is the largest and oldest provider of billiards tables, game tables, and game room furniture in the United States.
 Having participated in the billiards market since 1977, Escalade recognizes the enduring strength of the Brunswick Billiards legacy and its lasting connection with generations of consumers who cherish the brand.

 The acquisition of Brunswick Billiards presents a significant opportunity to expand Escalade's reach into the billiards and indoor recreation markets.
 Brunswick Billiards complements Escalade's portfolio of billiards brands including Cue & Case®, Lucasi®, Mizerak®, American Heritage®, and American Legend® as well as Escalade's broader offering in the indoor recreation market including Stiga® table tennis, Accudart® and Unicorn® darting, Atomic® game tables, and Victory Tailgate® licensed and customized games.